Divetrainer/Divetrainer/README.md

 - 👋 Hi, I’m @Divetrainer
 - 👀 I’m interested in learning more about computers and being a better steward for Tech
-- 🌱 I’m currently learning Systems Engineering/Administration and Automation
+- 🌱 I’m currently learning backend development and Automation
 - 💞️ I’m not currently looking to collaborate, but will be soon!
 - 📫 Email is the best way to reach me!